asynkron/Asynkron.Jsome/src/Asynkron.Jsome/Samples/Configuration/context.md

   validation overrides.
 - `sample-config.json` — JSON equivalent useful when scripting configuration generation.

-Treat these files like Durable Functions `local.settings.json` templates—they provide a starting point for customizing generator behavior when onboarding a new schema set.
+Use these files as starting points when customizing generator behavior for a new schema set.